rasleen298/x3prplus/README.md

+Used this Repository for my Research Project for the Govt. of India for comparing the bullet images if they are fired from the same firearm or not.
+This in turn, would be able to link the FIRs filed at different police stations to let them figure out the matching criminal cases.

 # x3prplus - Analying Bullet Striations From .x3p Files

 The steps of the algorithm and a front-end to the x3prplus R package have been created as a Shiny Web Application.
 The application can be accessed at https://erichare.shinyapps.io/x3prplus